Why Do LED Lights Flicker? 6 Common Causes + Easy Fixes

 Old halogen transformers with fluctuating output voltage are inappropriate for LED lamps and must be replaced by an LED power supply.

-Minimum load
+Minimum Load

 Many electronic transformers require a minimum load on the output side.
-If you want to replace five 20W halogen spots with LEDs, according to the Lumens to Watts calculator, five LED illuminants with 3W each are sufficient.
+If you want to replace five 20W halogen spots with LEDs, according to the Lumens to Watts calculator, five LED lamps with 3W each are sufficient.
 With the old halogen lights, the entire installation had an electrical power of 100W.

 With the new LED lights, the entire installation only requires a total power of 15W.
 But chances are good, a 50 – 150W transformer is in use from the past installation.
 This requires at least 50W to work correctly.
 Otherwise the connected lamps will not illuminate or flicker.